-Hello everyone!
-First of all, I would like to say I am so excited to be joining the team at Knox Wellness.
-I want to spend this first blog introducing the concept of functional medicine to those of you who aren’t familiar with it.
+I am Emily Kopek, a certified physician’s assistant at Knox Wellness, and I want to introduce the concept of functional medicine to those of you who aren’t familiar with it.
 When I say I practice functional medicine, people always ask me what that is.
-I always respond, that’s a great question!!
-For a more official answer, according to the Institute of Functional Medicine, Functional medicine addresses the underlying causes of disease, using a systems-oriented approach and engaging both patient and practitioner in a therapeutic partnership (1).
-My favorite part of the definition is that the patient is very involved in this type of practice!
+According to the Institute of Functional Medicine, functional medicine addresses the underlying causes of disease, using a systems-oriented approach and engaging both patient and practitioner in a therapeutic partnership.
+My favorite part of functional wellness is that the patient is at the center of everything and is treated as such.

-Another example would be someone who has joint pain, fatigue, insomnia, brain fog, extreme fatigue, along with other symptoms but has normal lab results and no other diagnostic tests to show the cause.
-They may be told it’s depression and given an anti-depressant.
-Where a functional medicine approach would ask the question: is there underlying inflammation in the body?
-An imbalance in gut flora?
-A neurotransmitter imbalance?
-What is their diet like?
-And would work on uncovering the answers to those questions.
+An additional example would be someone who has joint pain, fatigue, insomnia, brain fog, along with other symptoms, but has normal lab results and no other diagnostic tests to show the cause.
+They may be told it’s depression and given an anti-depressant, but from a functional medicine approach- they would be asked the following questions before given further results: